freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/magnets.md

 2. Set **Cylinder Radius** and **Cylinder Height** to the collider dimensions in VPX units.
 If the solid geometry is a child Primitive Collider, click **Fit Cylinder to Child Collider Mesh** to fill both values automatically.
 3. Set **Influence Distance** to the maximum air gap where the ball should begin to bend toward the magnet.
 4. Set **Strength** for the amount of pull at contact.
-5. Set **Damping** for how quickly the captured ball should settle.
+5. Set **Damping** for how quickly motion along the sidewall should settle after contact.
 6. Enable **Grab Ball** if a ball that reaches the metal should close `ball_held` and remain pressed against the collider while the field can retain it.

-The Cylindrical field pulls toward the closest point on the side or either cap.
-Grab has no distance setting: contact starts a hold when the active field is strong enough to retain the ball's separating motion.
-Motion along the surface does not prevent a hold, so a moving ball can glide around the cylinder.
-The ball remains a live physics object and is pressed against the collider instead of being teleported or frozen; collider friction still acts normally.
+The Cylindrical field measures its air gap from the closest point on the exterior sidewall or either boundary rim.
+The flat cap faces are excluded, and attraction fades as the ball centre moves inward over a cap until it reaches zero inside the cylinder radius.
+Magnetic acceleration is always parallel to the playfield and directed toward the cylinder axis; it never adds or removes vertical velocity.
+Grab has no distance setting: sidewall contact starts a hold when the active field is strong enough to retain the ball's separating motion and the ball is not moving outward past a finite top or bottom rim.
+A moving ball can glide around the cylinder while Damping gradually reduces the swing.
+The ball remains a live physics object instead of being teleported or frozen.
+Within 2 VPX units of the solid wall, magnet-added inward speed stays below the physics solver's static-contact limit; beyond that band, the allowed approach speed grows continuously with the air gap.
+This closes small collider-fitting gaps without turning a resting contact into repeated impacts, whether Grab Ball is enabled or disabled.

 ### Other Magnet Fields